 - Apprentices will earn an Associate's Degree from Southwestern College.

 - In order to participate in the program, you will have to be placed into the entry-level MATH and ENGLISH.
 The placement may be required as part of the application process or soon after starting.
 You will be notified of when placement requirements must be met.

 - All classes are on the clock and all tuition is paid by the program.
 Apprentices are responsible for their own books/supplies.

-- There is NO relocation expense payment...if you currently live out of area and are selected, you will have to relocate at your own expense and make your own living arrangements within the San Diego commuting area before your start date.
+- There is NO relocation expense reimbursement authorized...if you currently live out of area and are selected, you will have to relocate at your own expense and make your own living arrangements within the San Diego commuting area before your start date.

 - You must be willing to commit, in writing, to working for your employing activity for approximately 31 months following completion of your on-the-clock academic training, which is typically at the end of the 3rd year.
 Failure to meet the obligated time may require you to re-pay the government’s educational expenses paid on your behalf.

-For 2019, we have two (2) employers hiring, all located in San Diego:
+We have three (3) employers hiring, all located in San Diego:

 - Portsmouth Naval Shipyard San Diego Detachment, Naval Base Pt Loma

 - SW Regional Maintenance Center, Naval Base San Diego